HaidyTalaat/Hotel-Reservations-Prediction-End-to-End-DataScience-Project/README.md

 4. **Preprocessing & Feature Engineering**
    - Encoding categorical variables.
-   - Outlier detaction and removal.
+   - Outlier detection and removal.
    - Balancing target class `Booking_status` with **SMOTE** technique.
    - Testing multiple **feature scalers**: StandardScaler, MinMaxScaler, RobustScaler to decide which is the most suitable one for data.
-   - Selecting the **Top 10 highest-impact features** based on feature-importance.
+   - Selecting the **Top 10 highest-impact features** based on feature importance.

 6. **Modeling**
    - Train and compare three classifiers: